bcoin-org/bcoin/README.md

 $ git clone git://github.com/bcoin-org/bcoin.git
 $ cd bcoin
 $ npm install
+$ bcoin --fast
 ```

-The latest BCoin has not been published to NPM yet, as it is still under fairly
+Note that the latest BCoin has not been published to NPM yet, as it is still
-heavy development (which may involve changing serialization formats for the
+under fairly heavy development (which may involve changing serialization
-database).
+formats for the database).

 ## Documentation